ongyx/putao/README.md

 pip install putao
 ```

-On Linux, you may have to install your distro's equivelent of the packages `libsndfile1`.
+On Linux, you may have to install your distro's equivelent of the following packages:

+- `libsnffile1`
+- `rubberband-cli`

 i.e Debian:

 ```
-sudo apt install libsndfile1
+sudo apt install libsndfile1 rubberband-cli
 ```

 ## License